Taaanjil/Store-Analysis-Report-2022/README.md

 # Store-Analysis-Report-2022
 ## Project Objective:
 Store wants to create an annual sales report for 2022.
-So that, Owner can understand their customers and grow more sales in 2023.
+So that, Owner can understand their customers and grow more sales in the upcoming year.

 ## Problem Statements:
 - Compare the sales and orders using single chart.